adapt-it/adaptit/po/tpi_readme.txt

 Konsisten Senis - English: Consistent Changes.
 A process in which 1 to 4 consistent change tables can be loaded into Adapt It, and used to pre-process source text words before they are copied to the phrase box.
 This process is only done when there are no previous translations for the given source word.
 Consistent change tables can be loaded or unloaded (disabled) at any time.
 The use of consistent change tables can be especially helpful if a target language differs from the source text in regular (consistent) ways, such as predictable differences in sound/spelling or vocabulary.

 teb - English: tab.
 A manila folder-like tab in a dialog which contains another page of information or settings.

+wok wantaim - English: Collaborate.
+The mode of woking in which the source text is automatically read from a source language project in Paratext or Bibledit, and the target text that Adapt It produces is automatically transferred to a separate Paratext or Bibledit project.
+Collaboration mode requires setup within Adapt It via the "Setup Or Remove Collaboration" dialog from the Administrator menu.

+oda, komand - English: Command. (see seleksen)

+sev, sevim - English: Save, Saving.

+proteksen, protektim - English: Protection, Protect.

+instala, instalim, instal - English: Installer, Install, Installed.

+klipbod - English: Clipboard.

+daunlod, daunlodim - English: Download

+era - English: Error